hatl/hasscontrol/README.md

 You should now be able to trigger your scenes.

-If you don't have any scenes, you can login by hold the menu button on your watch and logging in from them widget menu.
+If you don't have any scenes, you can login by pressing and holding on the screen (long press) or using the menu button on your watch and logging in from the widget menu.

 If you don't see any login request on your phone.
 Restart the widget after you have opened the garmin Connect app and the watch has been connected.